ALM-Rangers/Guidance/src/Stories/our-journey-of-transforming-to-a-devops-culture.md

 - Our model is "Family > Work > Rangers", but because we are volunteering and having the time of our lives while doing it, we can always find time to get something done.
 - In average, a ranger delivers 1.75h per week to the project.

-For the team member, after the initial challenge of putting the process into place, the transformation process towards self-management teams, feels more natural and with better results than the previous approaches.
-On the way, we have learned to embrace transformation and present lower resistance to it, empowering each member and team.
+After the initial challenge of putting the process into place, team members find that the transformation process towards self-management teams feels more natural and produces better results than the previous approaches.
+On the way, they have learned to embrace transformation and resist change less, which empowers each member and team.
 Not all is perfect, and we address some of the identified improvement areas in the next section.
 As a summary, transformation came with some impact, most of it positive: visibility, new challenges, team commitment and solid cadence of deliverables, being some of them.
 After the initial resistance, teams are now more mature and productive.

 ## Patterns